ntop/ntopng/doc/src/plugins/flow_status_definitions.rst

 Flow Status Definitions
 =======================

-A plugin enables on or more statuses to be set on certain flows.
+A plugin enables one or more statuses to be set on certain flows.
 A flow can have multiple statuses associated.
 An alert can be associated to each status.
 Flow statuses must be defined in :code:`./status_definitions/` and they are set calling :code:`flow.triggerStatus`.
 Definition is done using a Lua files, one file per status.

 A flow status definition file must return a lua table with the following keys: